PyRepair/maniple/README.md

 - **`--bugids`**: Specify a comma-separated list of bug IDs for targeted processing.
 For instance, `--bugids pandas:30, numpy:25` would focus the script's operations on these specified bugs.

-- **`--dataset`**: Choose from predefined datasets like `106subset`, `395subset`, `first-stratum`, `second-stratum`, or `all`.
-This option determines the scope of data the script will work on.

-- **`--exclude-projects` / `--include-projects`**: These mutually exclusive options let you refine the script's focus.
-Use `--exclude-projects` to list projects that should be ignored during processing, and `--include-projects` for those that should be included.

 - **`--output-dir`**: Define a custom directory for storing output files.
 This can be any path on your system where you want the script to save its results.

 - **`--envs-dir`**: This option allows you to specify the path to the prepared environments, essential for running the script under certain conditions or configurations.

-- **`--test-mode`**: Activate test mode with this switch.
-It processes only one bug from each project, useful for quick tests or demos.

 - **`--overwrite`**: If set, this option allows the script to overwrite existing results, useful for updating or refreshing data outputs.